nuttt/compute/README.md

 - Nuttapon Pattanavijit (nuttt)
 - Nasakol Pongkorpsakol (nasakol)

+Note
-- Note: our code is very mess since it's our first time using React.js
+- our code is very mess since it's our first time using React.js
-- Note2: works on Chrome only!
+- works on Chrome only!

 ## Screenshot
 ![image](screenshot.gif)